-A great tool to use for defining popular search terms that will help with optimising your page titles is Google’s Search-based Keyword Tool.
-It is totally FREE and it enables you to find niche search terms that have good search volume and it also display’s the level of competition for each term.
-It is a perfect for finding opportunities you can take advantage of.
+A great tool to use for defining popular search terms to help optimise your page titles is Google’s Search-based Keyword Tool.
+It is totally FREE and it enables you to find niche search terms that have good search volume.
+It also displays the level of competition for each search term and is perfect for finding opportunities to take advantage of.

-Remember, to also tag you headings with H1-H4 tags to give them an importance level.
-Search engines see these tags as an indication or how the page is structured and will give H1-tagged content more importance when ranking.
+Remember to also prioritise your headings with H1-H4 heading tags to give them an importance level.
+Search engines see these tags as an indication of how the page is structured and will give H1-tagged content more importance when ranking.

 Optimise web page content for Google

 When writing your website content you need to make sure it is clearly focused around the subject of the page or section.
 Try not to write content that digresses from the subject or is irrelevant because it will dilute the quality score of the page.
 Keep it clear and concise and make sure it contains your keywords and key phrases.

 You should write it like you are giving somebody a lesson on the subject or explaining to them about the great features of a product.
 Do not stuff pages full of keywords for no apparent reason and make sure it flows.
 Keep the language clear and use bullet points if necessary.
 Bulleted lists are good for highlighting key areas.
 They also break up heavy text for the visitor.